chriskmnds/mean-clean-2/README.md

 This should start the application (`http://localhost:8000`) in a new browser window.

 **Notes**: The gulp script in the root of app-angular watches for files in the `client` folder and reloads in the browser any changes made.
 The project uses JADE and Stylus instead of HTML/CSS for fast prototyping.
 A `public` folder is created with all the compiled sources, but that never needs to be edited in any way.
-There are options in the gulp file to inject the resulting JS scrips as a single minified file for production or multiple files in development (current mode is development).
+There are options in the gulp file to inject the resulting JS scrips as a single minified iife-wrapped file for production or multiple files in development (current mode is development).

 ## Pulling/Cloning